M9CHKO/bedrock-protocol-cpp/docs/RELAY.md

 auto bytesToClient = frame.forwardedMcpe;
 ```

-## Built-In JS Relay Behaviors
+## Built-In  Relay Behaviors

-The C++ relay core includes these behaviors from the JavaScript relay:
+The C++ relay core includes these behaviors from the relay:

 | Behavior | C++ option |
 |---|---|